harshn08/CDPmultinode_on_existingInstance/README.md

-		1> AWS keypair (e.g. “.pem”) files to use with the scripts 2> Decide on AWS region/AZ (us-east-1 used in this example) Image Used: ami-02eac2c0129f6376b #CentOS-7 x86_64 (Ensure an equivalent CentOS image is available in your AZ) 3>Create a VPC(or use default), subnet and Security Group (SG) where these nodes are in the same AZ.
+		1> AWS keypair (e.g. “.pem”) files to use with the scripts 2> Decide on AWS region/AZ (us-east-1 used in this example) 3> Image Used: ami-02eac2c0129f6376b #CentOS-7 x86_64
+		   (Ensure an equivalent CentOS image is available in your AZ) 4> Create a VPC(or use default), subnet and Security Group (SG) where these nodes are in the same AZ.
-		4> Record the SG to be used in the config files.
+		5> Record the SG to be used in the config files.
 Make sure the SG is open to all hosts in security group.

 Download and licence info: